Australian Institute of Policy and Science: The Tall Poppy Campaign

 The Tall Poppy Campaign was initiated by AIPS in 1998 to recognise and celebrate Australian scientific and intellectual excellence.
 Annual Young Tall Poppy Science Awards are made to outstanding young Australian researchers across science, technology, engineering and mathematics (STEM) for their excellence in research as well as capacity and demonstrated commitment to communicate it to the broader community.
 Since 2010 the awards have been made across all states and territories including the ACT, New South Wales, the Northern Territory, Queensland, South Australia, Tasmania, Western Australia and Victoria.
 These 'Young Tall Poppies' go on to participate in a program of school visits and online interactions, educational seminars, policy workshops and community activities to foster a stronger interest in and understanding of science.

 AQ: Australian Quarterly

 AQ: Australian Quarterly has been in publication since 1929 and is Australia's oldest continuous print current affairs journal.
 It focuses on where science can contribute to relevant contemporary political, social and economic matters relevant to Australia and its global context.
 The journal is published four times per year and targets a general informed readership.
 It is available in online archived format through JSTOR (back issues from three years before publication) and current issues online through RMIT.
-Subscriptions can be made directly to the publishing organisation or through agencies including EBSCO.

-Contributions are unpaid, but the publication has thrived on this basis for more than the last 80 years.
-While the publisher seeks contributions, unsolicited contributions are welcome, in line with planned themed editions and guidelines Link label.
-Authors may request peer review and retain most copyright.